Enoch2k2/flatiron-flask-project-generator/README.md

 fetch('/api/check_session')
 ```

-The /api will trigger the proxy and will send the request to `http://localhost:5555`.
+The /api will trigger the proxy and will send the request to `http://localhost:5555/check_session`.
+If your backend prefixes /api to all of your routes and you need to go to `http://localhost:5555/api/check_session` you can remove the `rewrite` line which removes the `/api` from the route.

 Note: Hoping to get this automated in the future.
 Just not there yet.